AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 .. admonition:: Attention

-    In this explanation about the :ada:`'Leading_Part` attribute, we're talking about leading bits.
+    In this explanation about the :ada:`Leading_Part` attribute, we're talking about leading bits.
 Strictly speaking, however, this is actually a simplification, and it's only correct if :ada:`Machine_Radix` is equal to two |mdash| which is the case for most machines.
 Therefore, in most cases,